What is Aquaculture

 Aquaculture, or sea farming, is the farming of fish species.
 In regards to shrimp, this can be done through coastal farms or through recirculating systems.

 Recirculating Aquaculture vs. Coastal Farming

 While there are a couple forms of shrimp farming, the most sustainable shrimping method is through recirculating aquaculture.
 This is when shrimp are grown in fully contained large salt-water swimming pools.
 The recirculating system produces little to no external waste.
 This environmentally friendly system is the perfect place for shrimp to be contained from stresses and survive on the clean nutrients we feed them.
-This is the system Urban Seas Aquaculture will be using and we guarantee no chemicals are added to the system and no external waste is being expelled into the environment.
-Not only will this be environmentally sustainable, but it also means our shrimp will be plump with healthy shrimp meat, and not chemicals.
+This is the system Urban Seas Aquaculture is using and we guarantee no chemicals are added to the system and no external waste is being expelled into the environment.
+Not only is this environmentally sustainable, but it also means our shrimp are plump with healthy shrimp meat, and not chemicals.

 Coastal farms are a popular form of aquaculture, but they are unfortunately riddled with problems.
 Using the coastal ocean, a large net is anchored to create a barrier for the shrimp.
 Shrimp can’t escape the net, nor can other fishes enter, but water can circulate through.
 In order to build these giant nets the shoreline mangroves are cut down and the mangroves that aren't cut, quickly die from the chemicals and shrimp excrement leaching into the environment as high tide comes in.
 Many fish and invertebrates use the mangroves as a safety home, a breeding ground, and a feeding nursery.
 Mangroves also serve as a natural biofilter for marine nutrients that would be otherwise toxic in high concentrations.

 Why not just catch shrimp naturally from the ocean?